syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-markdown-to-word-document-in-csharp.md

 {% highlight c# tabtitle="C#" %}
 private static void MdImportSettings_ImageNodeVisited(object sender, Syncfusion.Office.Markdown.MdImageNodeVisitedEventArgs args)
 {
-    //Set image stream based on image name from input Markdown if (args.Uri == "Image_1.png")
+    //Set the image stream based on the image name from the input Markdown. if (args.Uri == "Image_1.png")
         args.ImageStream = new FileStream("Image_1.png", FileMode.Open);
     else if (args.Uri == "Image_2.png")
         args.ImageStream = new FileStream("Image_2.png", FileMode.Open);
-    //Retrive image from website and use
-    else if (args.Uri.StartsWith("https://"))
+    //Retrive the image from the website and use it. else if (args.Uri.StartsWith("https://"))
     {
         WebClient client = new WebClient();
-        //Download the image as stream.
+        //Download the image as a stream.
         byte[] image = client.DownloadData(args.Uri);
         Stream stream = new MemoryStream(image);
         //Set the retrieved image from the input Markdown.